-This course is an introduction to basic computer-aided drafting.
+This course is an introduction to basic computeraided drafting.
 Emphasis is placed on basic computer operating principles, hardware descriptions and requirements, drawing setup; creating and modifying geometry; storing and retrieving predefined shapes; placing, rotating, and scaling objects, adding text and dimensions, using layers, coordinating systems; as well as input and output devices.

-Prerequisite: Completion of or concurrent enrollment in DFTG 1305.
+Prerequisite: Completion of, or concurrent enrollment in DFTG 1305 or ARTC 1321.